MicrosoftDocs/powerbi-docs/powerbi-docs/service-admin-portal.md

 ### Push apps to end users

-Users can share apps directly with end users without requiring installation from AppSource.
-[Learn more](service-create-distribute-apps.md)
+Report creators can share apps directly with end users without requiring installation from AppSource.
+Learn more about [automatically installing apps for end users](service-create-distribute-apps.md#automatically-install-apps-for-end-users).

 ## Integration settings